MrinmoyTalukdar27/Exploratory_Data_analysis_using_python/README.md

-# Exploratory_Data_analysis_using_python
+Hi everyone,

-This is my first data analysis project using Python.I performed EDA on a telecom dataset to find why customers churn.
-Used pandas, matplotlib, and seaborn for visual insights.
-Excited to share and would love your feedback on this project!
+This is my first data analysis project, where I performed Exploratory Data Analysis (EDA) using Python to understand why customers are churning from a telecom company’s services.

+I explored various factors such as contract type, tenure, payment methods, and additional services to find out what drives customer churn.
+The analysis includes several bar and pie charts for better visualization and insights.

+It was a great learning experience working with pandas, matplotlib, and seaborn, and I’m really excited to share this project with you all.

+I’d love to hear your feedback or suggestions on how I can improve it further.

+Thanks for checking it out!